Pharmacokinetics of Antimalarial Medications in Ugandan Children

 Antimalarial drugs are prone to clinically significant drug-drug interactions with antiretroviral drugs.
 The drugs are very complex pharmacologically in that they are substrates for cytochrome P450 (CYP) isozymes and generally require activation to active metabolites.
 Artemether-lumefantrine (AL) and amodiaquine/artesunate are widely used to treat malaria in Uganda.
 For HIV co-infected children and adults, artemether/lumefantrine is perhaps the most widely prescribed ACT drug due to limited adverse effects.
 This study includes three (3) components for evaluating potential drug-drug interactions in healthy HIV sero-negative volunteers.
-The project is based at UCSF and was initiated to provide information for the MU-UCSF studies.
-The first component evaluated the impact of efavirenz on amodiaquine/artesunate but was discontinued early due to unexpected hepatic toxicity in the first two subjects.
-The second component evaluated the effect of lopinavir/ritonavir on the disposition of artemether/lumefantrine.
-As ritonavir is a potent inhibitor of CYP3A4 and lumefantrine is metabolized by CYP3A4, a significant increase in lumefantrine exposure was expected.
-Indeed, results indicate that lumefantrine exposure increases 200% in the context of PI versus NNRTI regimens.
+The project was based at UCSF..
+The first component evaluated the impact of efavirenz on amodiaquine/artesunate but was discontinued early due to unexpected hepatic toxicity in the first two subjects1 The second and third components evaluated the effect of lopinavir/ritonavir and efaviremz on the disposition of AL. Early results from our research carried out in healthy volunteers confirmed significant differences in AL disposition in the context of PI versus NNRTI regimens.
 AL was administered as a standard 3 day regimen both prior to and following the administration of lopinavir/ritonavir or efavirenz to steady state levels in HIV seronegative adults.
 The 7 day area under the concentration time curve for lumefantrine was increased (+200%, p<0.01)2 in the context of LPV/r but trended toward a decrease in the presence of EFV (-21%; p>0.05)3

-2. German, P. Parikh S, Lawrence J, Lindegårdh, N, Rosenthal P, Havlir D, Charlebois E, Dorsey G, Aweeka FT.
-Lopinavir/ritonavir affects pharmacokinetic exposure of artemether/lumefantrine in HIV uninfected healthy volunteers.
-JAIDS, 2009 Aug 1;51(4):424-9.3.
+2. German P, Parikh S, Lawrence J, Dorsey G, Rosenthal PJ, Havlir D, Charlebois E, Hanpithakpong W, Lindegardh N, Aweeka FT.
+Lopinavir/ritonavir affects pharmacokinetic exposure of artemether/lumefantrine in HIV-uninfected healthy volunteers.
+J Acquir Immune Defic Syndr.
+2009 Aug 1;51(4):424-9.
+PubMed PMID: 19506482.